Hub and leaf seo architecture planning

 What this page covers

-Plan a hub and leaf SEO structure by grouping related demand under one clear hub, then building focused leaf pages for specific questions, services, industries, locations, roles, or search intents.
+Plan a hub and leaf SEO structure by grouping related search demand under one clear hub, then creating focused leaf pages for specific questions or search intents.

 In brief

-- Build each leaf page around one distinct sub-intent, then link it back to the hub and to related leaves when the connection helps the reader.
+- Build each leaf page around one clear question, keyword, or sub-intent, then link it back to the hub and to closely related leaves where it helps navigation.

-- Review coverage depth, hub-to-leaf balance, and internal navigation so the structure does not create duplicate, bloated, or orphaned pages.
+- Review coverage depth, hub-to-leaf balance, and internal navigability so the structure stays clear and avoids thin, overlapping, or isolated pages.

 What to do

-Plan internal linking before publishing.
-Link from the hub to the leaves, from each leaf back to the hub, and between related leaves when the relationship is useful.
-Clear anchor text helps both users and search systems understand why the pages belong together.
+Plan the internal linking pattern before publishing.
+Link from the hub to the leaves, back from each leaf to the hub, and across to related leaves where the connection is genuinely useful.
+Clear anchor text helps make those relationships obvious.

 What to keep in mind

-Hub and leaf architecture is most useful when a website has many isolated pages but no clear hierarchy.
-It helps organise services, industries, locations, categories, or roles into structured clusters instead of leaving pages to compete on their own.
+This approach is especially useful when a site has many standalone pages but no clear hierarchy.
+Grouping services, industries, locations, categories, or roles into clusters can reduce internal competition between similar pages.